What Happens When a Church’s First Email Gets It Wrong

 What First-Time Guests Need From Your Church

 First-time guests aren’t looking to join.
-They’re exploring their options of other churches, or if they even want to continue to attend.
-And if your emails feel like they’re written for insiders, they’ll feel unwelcome.
+They’re exploring their options and deciding whether they even want to continue attending.

 What they want is simple: to feel seen, cared for, and properly resourced to make the right decision.